AaronPlex/multi-host-nets/README.md

 3Host-connectivity.R

 * This R file provides the code to run the multi-host connectivity analysis.
 Note that the connectivity analyses were run by the University of Florida HiPerGator using extensive computational resources.
-For the latest package version, please refer to the (geohabnet repository)[https://github.com/GarrettLab/HabitatConnectivity].
+For the latest package version, please refer to the [geohabnet repository](https://github.com/GarrettLab/HabitatConnectivity).